cjwoodruff50/ASVpaper/README.md

 Having denoised the mock microbiome library, and hence generated a set of amplicon sequence variants (ASVs), the next part of the processing pipeline uses these ASVs to identify what strains, species or genera are present, and their relative abundances.
 That analysis, elaborated in items 6 to 12 below, is all included in the code  blastn_call_ident_quant.R .

   6. Set up characterising data on the mock microbiome, such as strain names, number of operons for each strain, expected relative abundances.
-Note that, because the microbiomes considered in this analysis, there are expected relative abundances available.
+Note that, because the microbiomes considered in this analysis are mock microbiomes, there are expected relative abundances available.
 These may be determined based on amounts of DNA for each strain that was prepared in wet lab operations for sequencing, or as designed if a mock microbiome is generated from simulated reads.
   7. Read the key text files generated as output by RAD, specifying the sequence of eahc ASV and the reads associated with each ASV.
   8. Set up a call of blastn to align each ASV against the reference strain database.
 We call blastn via R's system2() function.
 Two such calls are made to generate different output sets.
   9. Parse the blastn output to determine the best match of each ASV sequence to the operons in the database, breaking ties for best alignment by selecting the first listed database entry.
 Each ASV then has a strain label.